vporton/flexible-batches/README.md

 # Flexible Batches for OpeenAI

-This is an united API for OpenAI batch and non-batch mode.
+This is a united API for OpenAI batch and non-batch mode.

 **This software wasn't tested.**